 Tel: +33 (0)3 21 68 15 00

-The Christmas market might only be one weekend in December, but it’s such a great market and such a great city that I thoroughly recommend you try to make this one.
+The Christmas market might only be one weekend in December, but it’s such a great market and such a great city that I thoroughly recommend you go here for your Christmas shopping.

 The market is held in the delightful vielle ville (old town) which many visitors miss.
 Rue de Lille in full of chalets selling local delicacies (don’t miss the herrings!) and lovely gifts.
-There’s plenty of street theatre going on as well – elves cavorting (in the nicest possible way), and knights on wooden hobby horses entertaining you and the family.
-All the boutiques on the street are decorated for Christmas as well.
+There’s plenty of street theatre going on as well with elves cavorting (in the nicest possible way), and knights on wooden hobby horses entertaining you and the family.
 At the end of the rue de Lille stands the great, rather bombastic cathedral.
 The priest who had it built wanted something like St Peter’s in Rome; there’s nothing wrong with ambition.